Additions to the formula lists in "Hypergeometric orthogonal polynomials and their $q$-analogues" by Koekoek, Lesky and Swarttouw

 \subsection{Introduction}

-This report contains some formulas about ($q$-)hypergeometric orthogonal polynomials which I missed but wanted to use while consulting Chapters 9 and 14 in the book \sLP R. Koekoek, P.~A. Lesky and R.~F. Swarttouw, {\em Hypergeometric orthogonal polynomials and their $q$-analogues}, Springer-Verlag, 2010. \sLP These chapters form together the (slightly extended) successor of the report \sLP R.~Koekoek and R.~F. Swarttouw, {\em The Askey-scheme of hypergeometric orthogonal polynomials and its $q$-analogue}, Report 98-17, Faculty of Technical Mathematics and Informatics, Delft University of Technology, 1998; \url{http://aw.twi.tudelft.nl/~koekoek/askey/}. \sPP Certainly these chapters give complete lists of formulas of special type, for instance orthogonality relations and three-term recurrence relations.
+This paper contains some formulas for ($q$-)hypergeometric orthogonal polynomials belonging to the $q$-Askey scheme which I missed but wanted to use while consulting Chapters 9 and 14 in the book \mycite{KLS}: \sLP R. Koekoek, P.~A. Lesky and R.~F. Swarttouw, {\em Hypergeometric orthogonal polynomials and their $q$-analogues}, Springer-Verlag, 2010. \sLP These chapters form together the (slightly extended) successor of the report \sLP R.~Koekoek and R.~F. Swarttouw, {\em The Askey-scheme of hypergeometric orthogonal polynomials and its $q$-analogue}, Report 98-17, Faculty of Technical Mathematics and Informatics, Delft University of Technology, 1998; \url{http://aw.twi.tudelft.nl/~koekoek/askey/}. \sPP Certainly these chapters give complete lists of formulas of special type, for instance orthogonality relations and three-term recurrence relations.
 But outside these narrow categories there are many other formulas for ($q$-)orthogonal polynomials which one wants to have available.
-Often one can find the desired formula in one of the \hyperref[sec_ref1]{standard references} listed at the end of this report.
+Often one can find the desired formula in one of the \hyperref[sec_ref1]{standard references} listed at the end of this paper.
 Sometimes it is only available in a journal or a less common monograph.
 Just for my own comfort, I have brought together some of these formulas.
 This will possibly also be helpful for some other users.

-Usually, any type of formula I give for a special class of polynomials, will suggest a similar formula for many other classes, but I have not aimed at completeness by filling in a formula of such type at all places.
+Morally, any formula for, say, Jacobi polynomials should fit into a ($q$-)Askey scheme of formulas of such type, where, as always, the arrows mean specialization or taking limits.
+However, I have not attempted to reach such completeness here.
 The resulting choice of formulas is rather arbitrary, just depending on the formulas which I happened to need or which raised my interest.
 For each formula I give a suitable reference or I sketch a proof.
 It is my intention to gradually extend this collection of formulas.

+It should be observed that a more conceptual approach to the ($q$-)Askey scheme was given smewhat sketchy by Vinet \& Zhedanov \cite{K40} and later more thoroughly by Verde-Star \cite{K32}.
+Verde-Star's approach was made explicit by the author in \cite{K41} for the $q$-Askey scheme, in \cite{K42} for the Askey scheme, and in \cite{K43} for the Zhedanov type algebras associated with the $q$-Askey scheme.
+Approaches to a $q=-1$ Askey scheme have been made by Pelletier e.a. \cite{K38} and Verde-Star \cite{K39}.
+However, orthogonal polynomials belonging to such a scheme were not concidered in \mycite{KLS} and will neither be considered here.